 The law regulating the practice of nursing states that the Ohio Board of Nursing may deny a convicted felon a license or the privilege of sitting for the licensing examination (Section 4723.28 of the Revised Code).
 In addition, several of the agencies utilized for nursing clinical studies may require students to undergo criminal record checks and may deny clinical access to persons convicted of felonies or specific misdemeanors.

-State and federal criminal records check is a mandatory annual requirement for all en-rolled sophomore, junior, and senior students.
+State and federal criminal records check is a mandatory annual requirement for all enrolled sophomore, junior, senior and graduate students.

-Traditional program students have the opportunity to be fingerprinted on campus at the beginning of the academic year.
-Students in the Second Degree Accelerated Program are fingerprinted at Orientation and prior to completion of the program.
+Students have the opportunity to be fingerprinted on campus at the start of each academic year and at other selected times throughout the year.
 Results will be forwarded to Mount Carmel College of Nursing from the Ohio Bureau of Criminal Identification and Investigation (BCII) and the Federal Bureau of Investigation (FBI).
 Results from the BCII and FBI are valid for one year and filed with the student’s College record.

 Each student must present a valid Ohio Driver’s License or a state-issued ID in order to complete the application form at the time of fingerprinting.
 The fee for this service, when performed on campus, will be added to the student’s Mount Carmel account.
 No portion of this amount is retained by the College.